temporalio/temporal-learning/docs/tutorials/infrastructure/envoy/index.md

 defaultNamespace: default
 ```

-Save and close the file.
+If you are using your own domain name, replace `localhost` in the `allowOrigins` property.
+Then save and close the file.

 You can now run a Temporal Service on this server by running the following commands in two separate terminals, to start the Core Server and the UI Server: